tailsjoin/tailsjoin/README.md

 ### Options for Tails.

-1. Run on a minimal system without enough disk space to run bitcoin core.
+1. Run `tailsjoin.sh` on a minimal system without enough disk space to run bitcoin core.

-2. Run on either a system with enough disk space to hold an indexed blockchain, or a minimal system with the enough external storage to store the blockchain (60GB~)
+2. Run `tailsjoincore.sh` on either a system with enough disk space to hold an indexed blockchain, or a minimal system with the enough external storage to store the blockchain (60GB~)

 ---